alsnrbernardo/fsharp-web-server-showcase/README.md

 # score-api

-POC API for CPF scoring based on F# and the SAFE stack
+POC API for CPF scoring based on F# (Dotnet 6) and the SAFE stack.

 ### Setting the application up (from scratch)